 Spot Fernandid Churches

-Fernandin Churches of Cordoba are the 11 churches built under the patronage of Ferdinand III “The Saint” between the mid 13th and the early 14th centuries.
+The Fernandin Churches of Cordoba are the 11 churches built under the patronage of Ferdinand III “The Saint”, between the mid-13th and the early 14th centuries.
 A popular way to explore the churches is by walking one of the designated routes.
+Use this map to plan your Fernandin Churches walking routes.

 Axerchia Route takes in the churches of San Andrés, San Lorenzo (considered a jewel of medieval architecture in Cordoba), Santa Marina, and San Pablo.